Why pharmacists should be involved

 Health Improvement targets for Scotland can be found by linking into the Scottish Executive’s website

 Stopping smoking is one of the most important health improvement interventions.
-Community pharmacy can supply nicotine replacement therapy or varenicline to help patients stop smoking.
+Community pharmacy can supply nicotine replacement therapy or varenicline with behavioural support to help patients stop smoking.

 Advice on healthy living

 Pharmacists can provide the right advice on healthy living and signpost patients to the best resources to achieve their health improvement goals.

 Community pharmacy offers the Pharmacy First Service (PFS) which encourages people to go to their local pharmacy for support with minor and acute health conditions.
 Pharmacies undertake a NHS PFS consultation and provide advice, treatment or referral to another healthcare professional if appropriate.